 A transaction log is really important file for performing the smooth functioning of Exchange Server, as it records all the updates and modifications occurred in the database.
 If a log file has been missing or removed before committing it to the database (such as in a case of abrupt shutdown), then it causes troubles in mounting the database in the server.

-The experts from Kernel Data Recovery recommended to use a foolproof solution (Kernel for Exchange Server) to resolve the occurred error with absolute safety and integrity.
+The experts from KDR Tools recommended to use a foolproof solution (Exchange Server Recovery) to resolve the occurred error with absolute safety and integrity.
 With the proposed solution, the client was able to single-handedly repair and restore 80GB of data files, and completed the entire operation merely in a single hour.

-With Kernel for Exchange Server software, the client was able to restore corrupt database file information without requiring log files or Exchange services.
+With Exchange Server recovery software, the client was able to restore corrupt database file information without requiring log files or Exchange services.
 Also, the tool provided immense flexibility to restore EDB files directly to Office 365 (Exchange Online), public folders & Archive mailboxes.